prath1432/Cryptfile/README.md

 5. **Log File Generation**
    - Maintains detailed logs of all encryption and decryption operations, including file names, algorithms used, and timestamps, for security auditing.

-## Example Use Cases

-### 1. Encrypting a DOCX File Using AES
-- **Encryption**: A DOCX file is encrypted with AES using the password `PasswoRd123`.
-A folder is created containing the encrypted file and the secret key.
-- **Decryption**: The file is decrypted using the secret key, restoring the original DOCX file.
-- **Log Entry**: The log includes the file name, algorithm used, and timestamps.

-### 2. Encrypting a JPG File Using DES
-- **Encryption**: A JPG file is encrypted with DES using the password `qwerty`.
-A folder is created containing the encrypted file and the secret key.
-- **Decryption**: The file is decrypted using the password `qwerty`, restoring the original image.
-- **Log Entry**: The log includes the file name, algorithm used, and timestamps.

-### 3. Log File Summary
-- Provides a detailed record of operations, including:
-  - Timestamps
-  - File types
-  - Encryption algorithms
-  - Decryption methods

 ## License

 This project is licensed under the [MIT License](LICENSE).